In this tutorial, you’ll learn how to install Apache Iceberg locally and get hands-on experience using Apache Spark as a compute engine.

 iceberg_df.show()

-Now, let’s explore the features that Iceberg comes with to address the issues mentioned in the introduction.
+Now, let’s explore the key features of Iceberg that help solve the challenges outlined in the introduction.

 Schema Evolution #